What is it that we do?

 Some of the most talented game studios from the Netherlands call (or have called) Dutch Game Garden their home.
 Examples include Abbey Games (Reus, Renowned Explorers), Vlambeer (Ridiculous Fishing, Nuclear Throne), RageSquid (Action Henk), Digital Dreams (Metrico+), Active Cues (Tovertafel) and Ronimo Games (Awesomenauts, Swords & Soldiers).
 The assorted mix of creativity is what makes Dutch Game Garden a prime hub for game development in the Netherlands.

-Dutch Game Garden organizes events and projects to foster innovation, promote the exchange of information, and help game developers get exposure as well as access to a network of peers and experts in the games industry.
+Dutch Game Garden is involved with several other projects to foster innovation, promote the exchange of information, and support the Dutch game industry.
 All these activities make Dutch Game Garden unique in the Netherlands and abroad.

 Results & Impact

 Dutch Game Garden has a measurable impact on the growth of the Dutch game sector, growing from facilitating a dozen of game companies to almost 50 companies today in multiple locations.
-DGG has housed 130 game companies, with over 40 game start-ups in the incubation program, creating and assisted 350+ games companies and over 4000 game development students with training programs, events, matchmaking, education, recruitment, and lobbying in the area of game business and game development.
-These efforts boosted the game development community in such a way that it induced what we call community acceleration.
-Dutch Game Garden currently can reach to over 10 000 contacts in all its database and social media combined and maintains close relations to the 40+ game educational programs in the Netherlands.
+Over the years, DGG has housed 130 game companies, with over 40 game start-ups in the incubation program, creating and assisted 350+ games companies and over 4000 game development students with training programs, events, matchmaking, education, recruitment, and lobbying.
+These efforts boosted the game development community and helped a significant number of game studios grow into successful and award-winning companies.
+Dutch Game Garden currently can reach to over 10000 contacts in all its database and social media combined and maintains close relations to the 40+ game educational programs in the Netherlands.
+In October 2017, Dutch Game Garden’s Managing Director JP van Seventer won the Lifetime Achievement Award at the Dutch Game Awards for his contributions to the Dutch game industry.